networksetcetera/LODS/demo1c.md

-# Demo: Create a Web App with a local Git deployment source
+# Demo: Create a Web App using Python

 This demo shows you how to deploy your app to Azure App Service from a local Git repository by using the Kudu build server and the Azure CLI.